-Press Release (ePRNews.com) - New York, NY - Oct 06, 2016 - This fall, TABLE FOR TWO USA (TFT), a non-profit organization that aims to tackle obesity and hunger issues simultaneously, will hold a World Food Day 2016 campaign from October 11th to November 30th.
+Press Release (ePRNews.com) - Oct 06, 2016 - This fall, TABLE FOR TWO USA (TFT), a non-profit organization that aims to tackle obesity and hunger issues simultaneously, will hold a World Food Day 2016 campaign from October 11th to November 30th.
 The campaign promotes healthy Japanese food and aims to provide 1 million meals to children in need.

 As a part of the campaign, it will feature the popular Japanese food “Onigiri” (rice ball), and hold major events in New York City, Washington DC, Texas and California.
 The campaign features an interactive online site (http://jp.tablefor2.org/campaign/onigiri/en/) where TFT supporters and fans can participate by posting photos of onigiri enjoyment. .